Glen Russell Station

 Project Information:

-Glen Russell Station is a Savanna Fire Management project located approximately 28km west of Mareeba in the Tablelands region of Far North Queensland.
-It was registered in July 2015 and currently covers 27,558.09 hectares.
+Glen Russell Station is a Savanna Fire Management project located at Glen Russell, approximately 30km west-northwest of Mareeba and 95km west of Cairns in Far North Queensland.
+It was registered in July 2015 and covers an area of 27,558.09 hectares.